scionproto/scion/doc/dev/design/anonymous-ISDs.rst

    - API for enhosts to learn about all (P-)ISDs that the local AS is part of.

-   - Optional: Add capability for an AS to have multiple parents, one per ISD.
-     If a CS receives a segment request for outside the local P-ISD, it can decide for forward the request to multiple A-COREs, at most one per ISD that the P-ISD participates in.
-P-COREs can be each other's parent (parent must be in different ISD).
-     This allows any AS in the P-ISD to transparently use any ISD that participates in the P-ISD.

-     **TODO how does path stitching(beaconing) work? -> Same as peering ...?!

 2. Control service API

    - Provide API to allow end-to-end segment requests.
 The request contains